mull-project/mull/README.md

 Currently the work is being done against MutangUnitTests scheme so that's the only scheme that should be created and used.

+## Notes

+Update to LLVM's trunk should be a recurrent task, but first we need to get experience of living in a downstream world.

+Current code is being developed against LLVM commit: [20ebcfc5d130082e30ee4b095ecaf1dcf9f57239](https://github.com/llvm-mirror/llvm/commit/20ebcfc5d130082e30ee4b095ecaf1dcf9f57239).